-A combination of immunomagnetic separation separation and PCR have been used to improve the specificity and early detection of Mycobacterium avium subsp. paratuberculosis (MAP) DNA in raw cow's milk.
-An assay for sensitive and early detection of MAP is critical to improving the health of the cows and the dairy industry.
+A combination of immunomagnetic separation and PCR have been used to improve the specificity and early detection of some pathogens such as Mycobacterium avium subsp. paratuberculosis (MAP) DNA in raw cow's milk.
+An assay for sensitive and early detection of MAP is critical to improve the health of the cows and the dairy industry.
 A new assay has been developed called IMS-IS1PCR to reflect its two components: immunomagnetic separation (IMS) and IS900 PCR (IS1 PCR).
 Immunomagnetic separation selectively enriches the population of MAP in milk samples prior to DNA amplification and detection by PCR.
 The use of magnetic separation is the key component to the success of this new assay.
-For more information about the magnetic separation process read this article.

 Immunomagnetic separation is necessary for early diagnosis of paratuberculosis